mnr/writing-wip/kwak-anthology.md

 "To your daughter," responds Araci.
 "Again, I’m sorry.”
 A moment of respectful silence passes before he speaks again.

-“We're investigating the explosion now, is there anything we can tell you - or that you would like us to know?"
+“We're investigating the explosion now.
+Is there anything we can tell you - or that you would like us to know?"

 "Yes, there is."
 Archer puts down the glass and crosses his arms.
 "Dakota was a good engineer.
 Not brilliant, but good enough to accomplish what she needed to do.
-School wasn't easy for her, she had to work to finish that degree.
+School wasn't easy for her.
+She had to work to finish that degree.
 But it taught her to be careful, persistent, and not to assume her first instinct was correct.
 Archer chokes up, wipes his eyes.
-He takes a breath and continues.
-"That's why I'm surprised she got caught in an explosion.
-She didn't assume things would work the first, or second time.
+He takes a breath and continues,"That's why I'm surprised she got caught in an explosion.
+She didn't assume things would work the first or second time.
 So she planned for failure."

 "I assume you know she was experimenting with the oven?" asks Araci.